-Given this commonality in how crime prevention has been designed and delivered by state and local government, it is not surprising there are also consistent problems that plague the implementation of crime prevention strategies (Clancy, Lee & Crofts 2012; Homel 2006, 2009; Homel & Homel 2012; Shaw 2009 - see chapter 5).
-However, when considering how countries have developed crime prevention programs and the lessons that might be learnt from these efforts, it is important to be mindful of broader pressures affecting governments and how they may influence the emphasis placed on any particular approach to strategy design and implementation.
+Given this commonality in the way crime prevention has been designed and delivered by state and local governments, it is not surprising there are also consistent problems that plague the implementation of crime prevention strategies (Clancey, Lee & Crofts 2012; Homel 2006, 2009; Homel & Homel 2012; Shaw 2009 - see chapter 5).
+However, when considering how countries have developed crime prevention programs and the lessons that might be learnt from these efforts, it is important to be mindful of broader pressures affecting governments and how they might influence the emphasis placed on any particular approach to strategy design and implementation.

-It is no accident that in Western democracies crime prevention began to emerge as a distinct policy theme during the final third of the 20th century.
+It is no accident that in many democracies crime prevention began to emerge as a distinct policy theme during the final third of the 20th century.
 This was when 'welfare' models of governance came under pressure, with central states urged to rein in taxation and public sector expenditure in order to ensure that national and regional economies could compete globally.
 Theorists such as Garland (2000, 2001) and O'Malley (1994) in fact see crime prevention as part of attempts by central authorities to divest themselves of direct social control roles, and shift more and more of the community safety burden to individuals and groups at the local level.
-Drawing on Foucault (1991), they see this trend towards individual and community 'responsibilisation' as characteristic of the indirect and dispersed ways power is exercised in the late-modern era.
+Drawing on Foucault (1991), they see this trend towards individual and community 'responsibilisation' as characteristic of the indirect and dispersed ways power is exercised in the late modern era.

-It is true that, in most Western jurisdictions, a key factor prompting governments to explore crime prevention has been the hope that it will help curb escalating outlays on police, prisons and other criminal justice institutions.
+It is true that, in most Western jurisdictions, a key factor prompting governments to explore crime prevention has been the hope that it will help curb escalating outlays on police, prisons and other criminal justice institutions (and tackle perceived high and rising crime rates).
 However, Garland and O'Malley go too far when they imply that there is no more to contemporary crime prevention than an attempt by the centre to back away from aspects of its protective role and compel individuals, organisations and communities to take greater responsibility for their own safety and security.
-We argue that such an account ignores the fact that, rather than crime prevention being something entirely new, the 'rediscovery' of crime prevention involves belated acknowledgment of an ongoing reality.
+We argue that such an account ignores the fact that, rather than crime prevention being something entirely new, the 'rediscovery' of crime prevention involves belated acknowledgement of an ongoing reality.

 Part of this reality involves the realisation that crime prevention is about reforming and augmenting how agencies and groups go about their daily duties and routine activities (see chapter 2).
-It requires that governments and police alter and re-think how they have traditionally gone about addressing crime, and involves efforts to enhance the existing capacities of third parties - constituted of individuals, families, businesses and communities (who always have had a role in this sphere) - to operate and function in ways that preclude crime.
+It requires that governments and police alter and rethink how they have traditionally gone about addressing crime, and involves efforts to enhance the existing capacities of third parties - constituted of individuals, families, businesses and communities (who always have had a role in this sphere) - to operate and function in ways that preclude crime.
 This means that some sections of society are far more likely to benefit from prevention than others.
 Australian data consistently reveals disproportionately high rates of violence and other victimisation among the economically and socially disadvantaged, in particular many Indigenous communities.
 Governments that genuinely want these groups to be more effective in prevention need to find ways to ensure that they are not deprived of the material and cultural resources and skills they need to make their lives more secure and their communities more liveable.
-At various points in this book we argue that this requires reassessment of the classic neo-liberal doctrine that competitive market forces invariably generate the best social outcomes.
+At various points in this book we argue that this requires reassessment of the classic neo-liberal doctrine that competitive market forces invariably generate the best social outcomes - a trend that has gathered apace across the three editions of this book.